 He refuses, saying that the press only “tell lies”.

-He walks around the car park, looking back at us, disappears, then re-emerges at a distance, still observing us, as we observe him.
+Walking around the car park, Ioan looks back at us, disappears, then re-emerges at a distance, still observing us, as we observe him.

 Iñaki tells us that if Ioan receives new trainers, he will only sell them for drugs.